wp-plugins/ewww-image-optimizer/readme.txt

 * changed: bulk_attachment variables are not autoloaded to improve performance

 = 1.7.2 =
 * added: internationalization - need volunteers to provide translations.
-If interested, post a support thread with the language you would like to help with.
 * fixed: Import button not shown on Optimize More in some cases
 * fixed: Bulk Optimize for Nextgen was broken
 * changed: file comparison from md5sum to filesize for Optimize More to improve load time